anjn/alveo-video-analytics-demo/README.md

 ### Add cameras

-Modify camera list in `config.toml' according to your prepared video clips or live cameras.
+Modify camera list in `config.toml` according to your prepared video clips or live cameras.
 You can choose `bcc` (crowd counting model) or `yolov3` (object detection model) for each camera. `RTSP_SERVER_IP` in `config.toml` will be automatically replaced with the actual docker container's IP at runtime.

 ```toml
 [video]